Biden criminal justice plan reverses part of 1994 crime bill

 Since the last debate, Biden has focused his campaign speeches on his stint as vice president and has aggressively proposed policies in recent weeks that build on gains in President Barack Obama’s administration, including criminal justice.

 Booker has hinted that he would renew his criticisms of Biden’s lead role on the 1994 crime bill when the two candidates share the stage during the second set of Democratic presidential debates in Detroit next week.
-The legislation that Biden passed “put mass incarceration on steroids,” Booker told CBS on Sunday.

-Harris, too, has criticized Biden’s role in the 1994 bill.
-However, Biden plans to note during his speech Tuesday his time as a public defender before entering politics in the early 1970s.
+He offered a preview of that criticism on Tuesday, pushing back at Biden’s criminal justice plan in a tweet that didn’t name the former vice president: “It’s not enough to tell us what you’re going to do for our communities, show us what you’ve done for the last 40 years,” Booker wrote.

-Although Biden advisers say it’s not a subtle shot at Harris, who has been criticized by criminal justice reform advocates as being too tough on the accused during her tenures as the San Francisco district attorney and as California’s attorney general before she was elected senator.
+Harris, too, has chastised Biden’s role in the 1994 bill.
+But Harris herself has been criticized by criminal justice reform advocates as being too tough on the accused during her tenures as the San Francisco district attorney and as California’s attorney general before she was elected senator.

 Harris has answered those criticisms by saying she supports major changes to federal criminal justice.
+She partnered with a senior House Democrat on Tuesday to propose legislation that would decriminalize marijuana and expunge records of federal marijuana offenses, steps that Biden aligns with in his new plan — although Harris and Booker have both gone further than Biden in their support of full marijuana legalization.

 Schor reported from Washington.